ManticoreGamesInc/platform-documentation/src/references/terrain.md

 The **GENERATE NEW TERRAIN** window contains settings that are used to manipulate how the terrain will be generated.

-The left left side of the **GENERATE NEW TERRAIN** window  contains list of different terrain types.
+The left side of the **GENERATE NEW TERRAIN** window  contains list of different terrain types.
 The center of the **GENERATE NEW TERRAIN** window contains two sections, **General** and **Parameters**.

 ![Terrain Generator](../img/TerrainReference/TerrainGeneratorWindow.png){: .center loading="lazy" }

 #### Terrain Settings

 The **General** section contains settings that will apply to all types of terrain.
 The **Voxel Size** setting determines how large the voxels of the terrain will be.
 A voxel is like a 3D pixel.
 The smaller the voxels are, the more detail the terrain can have.
 The **Terrain Size** setting determines how many voxels the terrain will have.
 The higher the voxel count, the larger the terrain can be.
 The downside of increasing the number of voxels is that the terrain use up more of the limited terrain memory space.
-Creators are limited between 50MB and 100MB of terrain memory space depending on the maximum number of players for the game.
+Creators are limited between 50 MB and 100 MB of terrain memory space depending on the maximum number of players for the game.

 The **Parameters** section contains settings that will vary depending on the terrain type selected.
 For example, the **Cube World** is the only terrain type with the **Edge Length** setting.